microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_azure_apimgmt_arm_template/_index.md

 ## Deploy an Azure API Management gateway on AKS using an ARM Template

-The following README will guide you on how to deploy a "Ready to Go" environment so you can start using [a self-hosted Azure API Management Gateway](https://docs.microsoft.com/en-us/azure/api-management/how-to-deploy-self-hosted-gateway-azure-arc) deployed on an [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster that has been onboarded as an [Azure Arc enabled Kubernetes cluster](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/overview) using an [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).
+The following Jumpstart scenario will guide you on how to deploy a "Ready to Go" environment so you can start using [a self-hosted Azure API Management Gateway](https://docs.microsoft.com/en-us/azure/api-management/how-to-deploy-self-hosted-gateway-azure-arc) deployed on an [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster that has been onboarded as an [Azure Arc enabled Kubernetes cluster](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/overview) using an [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).

 By the end of this guide, you will have an AKS cluster deployed with an Azure API Management gateway, a backend API and a Microsoft Windows Server 2022 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with the Azure API Management gateway.